Fill brought to Iran site IAEA wants to inspect-diplomats

 TEHRAN TALKS

-IAEA chief Yukiya Amano has pressed Iran to allow his inspectors to go to Parchin, a sprawling facility southeast of the capital Tehran.
+IAEA chief Yukiya Amano has pressed Iran to grant his inspectors immediate access to Parchin, a sprawling facility southeast of the capital Tehran.
 The IAEA also wants access to other sites, as well as to officials and documents.

-"There are lots of activities (at Parchin) since the beginning of this year and some of these activities are quite important," Amano said during a visit to Paris this week, referring to the apparent sanitisation efforts.
+"There are lots of activities (at Parchin) since the beginning of this year and some of these activities are quite important," Amano said during a visit to Paris this week.

 Tehran says it must first reach a broader agreement with the IAEA on how the Vienna-based U.N. agency should conduct its investigation into alleged nuclear bomb research in the Islamic state before it can possibly be allowed to visit Parchin.